BASHgitBASH/planets/README.md

 # planets
 Workshop test
-This is just a fille to navigate around, merge, colab and mess about with branches
+This is just a file to navigate around, merge, colab and mess about with branches